celer-pkg/celer/docs/en-US/cmd_tree.md

 # Tree command

-&emsp;&emsp;The celer tree command visualizes dependency relationships for packages or projects, displaying both runtime dependencies and development dependencies by default.
+&emsp;&emsp;The tree command visualizes dependency relationships for packages or projects, displaying both runtime dependencies and development dependencies by default.

 ## Command Syntax